yc3526/Tools_Project/README.md

 We actually have two versions of Image Recognition.

 Version one (by KNN trainning on MNIST handwritten digit database):
 Remove all the frames in the image and segment all the digits into 9*9 different boxes.
 Then build up a K-Nearest Neighbours model to    recognize each digit and convert back to a dataframe.Since the trainning set is handwritten numbers, the accuracy is not very high.
+It's the best we can get.

 Version two (by existing package named Sudokuextract):
 Extract number from image by simply applying the pacakge.
 This version has very high accuracy in OCR.